DeNepo/workflows/project-starter/development-strategy.md

 ## Site Title

-> "as a user can read the title of the page"
+> "as a user I can read the title of the page"

 The site needs a clear title that's easy to read at the top of the page.

-### Interface: Site Title
+### Site Title: Interface

 > all the issues under this header have a `type: interface` label